GustavoRSSilva/work-docs-abc/docs/GOALS.md

 ## 30 Days

 [] Make a documentation contribution
-[] Read several company engineering blogs
+[] Read several company engineering events

 ## 60 Days

 [] Identify and improve one team process
 [] Build a useful utility for the team
-[] Write a blog post for the company engineering blog [] Talk with my manager about current and possible future diversity & inclusion efforts

 ## 90 Days

 [] Present at a lunch & learn
-[] Create a plan for driving blog contributions
 [] Shadow someone from a department I work closely with

 # Personal Goals